How Much Does a Roofing Salesman Make?

 Commission Split Percentages

 To get these higher percentages, you’ll generally expect almost no training, as well as less marketing and office support.
 In short, you’ll do more work and have more expenses, but you’ll get paid more.
 This can be good for some sales people.
-Again, you’ll have to weigh everything before you decide if this is a good deal for you.
+Again, you’ll have to weigh everything before you decide if this is a good deal for you or not.

 Average Percent of Profits